chrisjberry/datafluencyCB/docs/02_multiple_regression_1.md

 When we want to determine the extent to which an outcome variable (e.g., psychological wellbeing) is predicted by **multiple continuous predictors** (e.g., both *worry* **and** *mindfulness* scores), we can use **multiple regression**.

-Adding multiple predictors to a model may serve to _improve_ the prediction of the outcome variable.
+Having multiple predictors to a model may serve to _improve_ the prediction of the outcome variable.
 It can also be a way to test specific theories or hypotheses.

 \